ProperGolfing · Evidence-Based Analysis

 • Path changes of 10 to 14 degrees occur without technical focus

-Many golfers entering ProperGolfing display what the Vault repeatedly identifies as coaching fatigue.
+Many golfers entering ProperGolfing display what the Vault repeatedly identifies as coaching fatigue — a rational response to help that has historically created more tension, not less.

 "When help has historically created tension, resistance is rational."